spence3033/Birch-resume/index_2027.md

 __IEEE Society BYU-I Branch__

 - Worked on hardware projects with other electrical engineering students to get some experience in hardware.
-- Networked with electrical engineering Professionals .
+- Networked with electrical engineering Professionals.

 `March 2023 - Present`
 __Data Science Society__,

-- Worked on data science projects given to use from actual companies.
+- Learned about Data Science projects given to groups formed in this society.

 ## Service and Work History